-It’s impossible to accurately guess what your customers want and care about.
-Only collecting, using, and optimizing data can provide insights that scale.
-Your ability to pull insights from those interactions and respond in ways that will make your customers happy, relies on your ability to collect and maintain customer data.
+But It’s impossible to accurately guess what your customers want and care about.
+You have to interact with them and study those interactions to learn what’s important.
+And your ability to pull insights from those interactions and respond in ways that will make your customers happy?
+This relies entirely on your ability to collect and maintain customer data.

-A common problem like duplicate contact records directly impedes your ability to do this.
-When a contact has their data split up between two or more different records, finding the information that you need becomes more difficult.
-Doing so in a timely fashion is almost impossible.
+There are some common issues that can get in the way of a positive experience for your customers.
+Duplicate contact records is one example.
+When a contact’s data is split between two or more records, finding the information that you need becomes more difficult.
+Finding it in a timely fashion is almost impossible.

-Data issues mean slower and often less-informed support from your reps.
-It also means that they will be less precise in their recommendations, which impacts the customer experience as well.
-With customer support playing such a critical role in how your customers feel about your company, it doesn’t make any sense to have them be hamstrung by poorly maintained data.
+Data issues mean slower, less-informed support from your reps.
+Their recommendations will be less precise, which impacts the customer experience as well.
+Customer support plays a critical role in how your customers feel about your company.
+Don’t hamstring your support team with poorly maintained data.

 Data Plays a Key Role In Experiences Throughout the Customer Lifecycle

-Whether they are first discovering your product or service or have been with you for years, data impacts your ability to speak to the issue that they care most about.
-A lack of data limits your ability to understand what matters to them at all.
+Whether customers are just discovering your product or service, or have been with you for years, sound data allows you to speak to the issues most important to them.
+On the other hand, inaccurate or missing data limits your ability to understand what matters to them at all.

-Better data means more personalized experiences which leads to:
+Better data means more personalized experiences which lead to:

 - Higher order values.
 When you can predictably determine what other products your customers would be interested in, you can offer appropriate upsells that increase average order value.

 - Improved customer loyalty.
-Customers that work with brands that feel that they truly understand them develop loyalty over time.
+When customers believe a brand truly understands them, they develop loyalty over time.
 Data maintenance puts you in position to show that you care.

 - Improved brand awareness.
 Beyond referring customers to you, your customers will be more likely to share positive experiences that they have had with your company.

 - More repeat customers.
 When customers have a great experience with a company, they are much more likely to return.
-It can cost 5x more to acquire new customers than to keep current customers.
+It can cost five to 25 times more to acquire new customers than to keep current customers.

-Your commitment to data maintenance impacts so much more than you would think on the surface level.
-It impacts every engagement that you have with customers and prospects.
+In short, your commitment to data maintenance improves every engagement that you have with customers and prospects.

 How Insycle Automates CRM Data Maintenance